Teen In-Person Courses

 RISD campus, summer only

-Artistic exploration is one of the best ways for teens to build confidence in expressing themselves, learn to solve problems and think critically.
-Teens can maximize their summer by gaining a foundation in art and design fundamentals, experimenting with a new medium and building technical skills.
+Artistic exploration is one of the best ways for teens to build confidence in expressing themselves, solving problems and thinking critically.
+Teens can maximize their summer by gaining a foundation in art and design, experimenting with a new medium and building technical skills.

 Teenage boy holding a taxidermy reptile specimen for drawing.